 MMA has a residency requirement.
 All undergraduate students at MMA are required to live on campus with certain exceptions.
 Students who are married, have lived on campus for six semesters or more, are 21 years of age or older by August 31 for the Fall semester or December 31 for the Spring semester (24 for first year Regimental Students), or are military veterans with two years of service and an honorable discharge, are eligible to apply to live off campus.
 Exceptions to this residential policy require the approval of the Dean of Student Services.
-Housing in and around Castine is limited.
+Housing, for students who are eligible to live off-campus, in and around Castine is limited.

-Students provide their own telephone, computer, pillows, towels, and linen.
+Student rooms include a bed, desk, bureau, and wardrobe style closet.
+Students furnish all personal items within the room.
 Card-operated washers and dryers are available on each floor of the Curtis Hall residence complex.
 Residents are expected to have their own insurance (see section on Personal Property).
-Deductions from a deposit are made for damages beyond normal wear and tear, if deemed appropriate.
+Students may be charged for damages to their room, common area or the building, beyond normal wear and tear, if deemed appropriate.
 See the catalog section entitled "Affording MMA" for more information regarding security deposits.